Helpful support information for the Sentry portable ADS-B receiver.

 HOW DO I CHARGE SENTRY?

 Sentry comes with a high-quality USB-A to USB Type-C charging cable in the case.
-Sentry should be charged by connecting the charging cable to any 5V USB port or charger capable of delivering 2A, such as an iPad charger.
-A 1A iPhone charger can be used, however it will take up to 2x as long to charge the Sentry.
-NOTE: Sentry does not support charging via a USB Power Delivery port or charger.
+Sentry should be charged by connecting the charging cable to any 5V USB-A port or charger capable of delivering 2A.
+NOTE: Sentry does not support charging from fast chargers.

 While the Sentry is charging the PWR LED will turn blue.
 A full charge of a completely empty battery will take 10-12 hrs with a 2A charger.
 The Sentry will charge most quickly when turned OFF while charging.